 Toward a Quarter-Tone Syntax: Selected Analyses of Works by Blackwood, Hába, Ives, and Wyschnegradsky

-This is where I am storing copies of my current dissertation work.
-Although it is a web cliche to say that pages are under construction, I think it's fair to say that I still have a lot of work to do to get these pages quite where I want them.
+This is where I am storing copies of my dissertation work.
+Although it is a web cliché to say that pages are under construction, I think it's fair to say that I still have a lot of work to do to get these pages quite where I want them.
 I did submit a final draft of my dissertation on Sept.
 01, 2006, and defended successfully two weeks later.
 There were some corrections and improvements to be made, thanks to the probing questions of my committee.
 The PDFs on this website represent the final version of the dissertation, in the form accepted by the Graduate School at the University at Buffalo.

 Table of Contents